 What If Your Terms Imply Hatred?

 Paul, by means of inspiration, wrote saying: “Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good” (Romans 12:9).
 Let’s think about this verse for a moment.
 Dissimulation means hypocrisy.
 Thus, we are to love without hypocrisy.
 Loving God means obedience to God (John 14:15, I John 2:5, and I John 5:2-3).
 If we endorse those practicing error and claim to love God, we are hypocrites.
 If we associate with those doing evil and claim to love God, we are hypocrites (II John 6-11).
 Secondly, we are to abhor that which is evil.
 To abhor means to hate.
 Thus, we are to hate that which is evil (Psalms 26:5; 97:10, Proverbs 8:13, and Amos 5:15).
-Finally, on this one verse, we are told to cleave to that which is good.
+Finally, in this one verse, we are told to cleave to that which is good.
 To cleave is to hang on to.
 We should hold fast to that which is good (I Thessalonians 5:21).

 Seeing what we have discussed in this section of our article, there are some things that need to be made very clear.
 If you love truth you will HATE error.
-Thus, when you speak of those promoting, practicing, and supporting error; hatred will be heard and seen in what you say: “I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me.”
-(Psalms 101:3).
+Thus, when you speak of those promoting, practicing, and supporting error; hatred will be heard and seen in what you say: “I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me” (Psalms 101:3).
 We should take hold to the words of the Psalmist: “Therefore I esteem all thy precepts concerning all things to be right; and I hate every false way” (Psalms 119:128).
 When the Lord addressed the complacent Christians in Pergamos, who did not deal with false teachers among them, He said: “So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate” (Revelation 2:15).
-Why aren’t brethren talking like people who HATE sin?
+Why aren’t brethren talking like people who hate sin?
 Hmm, maybe the answer rests in the sympathies many brethren show for those despicable false teachers that are roaming about today.

-We could examine more examples of texts within the word of God where we see sharp terms used against and in description of false teachers and all manner of sinners.
+We could examine more examples of texts within the word of God where we see sharp terms used against and in the description of false teachers and all manner of sinners.
 I for one cannot see how more should be needed.
 When someone needs to be called a snake, you should do so (Matthew 3:7).
 If someone needs to be called Satan or the child of Satan, you call them that (Matthew 16:23 and John 8:44).
 Be correct in the sight of God and be not concerned by the politics played by those among us pretending to be God’s people.

-As Christians we are supposed to follow the approved examples we read in the Scriptures.
-We should be rebuking false teachers sharply (Titus 1:13), not walking on egg shells when talking about them.
-Of course you can expect those false teachers that you speak sharply against to respond.
+As Christians, we are supposed to follow the approved examples we read in the Scriptures.
+We should be rebuking false teachers sharply (Titus 1:13), not walking on eggshells when talking about them.
+Of course, you can expect those false teachers that you speak sharply against to respond.
 They will ignorantly proclaim that you are hateful.
 They will blame you for their apostasy.
 They will say that you are running people away from the Lord’s church.
 Will you let those ignorant charges keep you from calling a dog what he is?